RoliSoft/WSL-Distribution-Switcher/README.md

 LD_PRELOAD=libmockchroot.so pacman ...
 ```

-If you installed Arch Linux with the provided global hook script, such a library was already written to `/lib64/libmockchroot.so` and added to `/etc/ld.so.preload`, so you will not need to compile it manually or specify it everytime with `LD_PRELOAD`.
+If you installed Arch Linux with the provided global hook script and your WSL was detected not to have `chroot` support, a library was already written to `/lib64/libmockchroot.so` and added to `/etc/ld.so.preload`, so you will not need to compile it manually or specify it everytime with `LD_PRELOAD`.

-This preinstalled version only affects `pacman`.
 You can view its source and compilation instructions in the [libmockchroot.so](https://gist.github.com/RoliSoft/84813cc353caec614dee8bf74c1b09ef) gist.

-* __`pacaur`/`makepkg` prints `dlsym(acl\_get\_fd): ...: undefined symbol: acl\_get\_fd`__

-These lines are printed by `fakeroot-tcp`, and they are just warnings about some non-existant functions under WSL, which fakeroot then fails to mock.

-You should be fine, as long as those functions are not used by the command and are not critical to its execution.

 * __get-source.py returns "Failed to find a suitable rootfs specification in Dockerfile."__